Geekdude/Geekdude.github.io/_posts/2022-04-13-vim-plugins.md

 ---

 I use [Vim](https://www.vim.org/) and [Visual Studio Code](https://code.visualstudio.com/) as my main text editors, and I have found multiple plugins to both which add nice features to the respective program.
 In this post, I will go over my favorite Vim plugins.
-I install these plugins as part of [my dotfiles setup]({% link _posts/2022-04-14-dotfiles.md %}), so it is easy to setup vim with plugins on each system I use.
+I install these plugins as part of [my dotfiles setup]({% link _posts/2022-04-14-dotfiles.md %}), so it is easy to set up Vim with plugins on each system I use.

 ## Core Plugins

-These plugins are ones that I highly recommend and add what I would consider core features to vim.
+These plugins are ones that I highly recommend and add what I would consider core features to Vim.

 ### vim-commentary